-One sign of an unhealthy perfectionist is the setting of unrealistic high goals.
+One sign of an unhealthy perfectionist is the setting of unrealistically high goals.
 Goals are meant to push you to do better, but going extreme in everything is dangerous.
 Dedicate ample time to reach your goal but never endanger your health or reasoning just for a mistake made.

 Don’t strive for perfection, embrace failure when it comes and learn from your mistakes – they clear a better path for you as you strive for success.

 Failure is inevitable.
 Humans have flaws and the moment we understand that we have imperfections, the better.
 Things might not go the way we envisioned, but that doesn’t rule out the fact that we worked hard for it.

 We could reminisce about the effort and time put into the project.
 Sometimes, don’t strive for perfection, go with the flow and everything will be okay.

 Build your self-esteem